mykaarma/daksha/README.md

 * **CRON_STATE**
   * If you want to run tests at regulated intervals, set this variable to `enabled`.
+  * If you don't want to run cron jobs, delete this environment variable or set it to `disabled` or some non NULL value.

 * **CRON_FILE_SOURCE**
   * This value can either be `local` or `git`.
 It denotes the source of yaml file which contains Cron jobs description.